Stair Climbing Calories Burned Calculator: Flights & Stairs

 How We Calculate Calories Burned During Stair Climbing

-For stair climbing with a MET value of 9, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do stair climbing for 30 minutes (0.5 hours), you would burn approximately 327 calories.
+For walking upstairs, moderate pace with a MET value of 8.8, the calculation works as follows: If you weigh 160 lbs (72.6 kg) and do stair climbing for 30 minutes (0.5 hours), you would burn approximately 335 calories.

 Keep in mind that actual calorie expenditure can vary by 15-20% based on factors like fitness level, exercise intensity, environmental conditions, and individual metabolic differences.
-The MET value of 9 for stair climbing represents an average across typical conditions and effort levels.
+The selected MET value of 8.8 for walking upstairs, moderate pace represents an average across typical conditions and effort levels.
 Your actual burn may be higher or lower depending on how vigorously you perform the activity.

 Stair Climbing vs. Other Activities